 How many backups do I need to keep?

 Keep two to three of your most recent backups.
-This gives you the ability to restore a couple of versions of your site should it face an issue.
+This gives you the ability to restore from a couple of backups should you have an issue with your most recent backup, or if you need to go further back in time.
 Also, keep older backups when making major changes, as there may be times when you would like to revert back to an older version of your site.

 Where is the best place to store backups?

 Most users store website backups in the cloud.
 Cloud storage doesn’t take up hard drive space and often comes with security features, like data encryption and password protection.
-The most popular cloud platforms include Google Drive, Dropbox, and Microsoft Azure, though be sure to examine features and costs before picking one that’s right for you.
+The most popular cloud platforms include Google Drive, Dropbox, and Microsoft OneDrive.

-Backing up a WordPress site allows users to protect all of their site data should any of it become corrupted or inadvertently deleted.
-With backup plugins, such as UpdraftPlus, you can backup a WordPress site easily by installing the plugin, activating it, and configuring settings.
-Restoration of backups is as easy as selecting the archived backup and walking through the restoration wizard.
+Backing up a WordPress site allows you to protect your site’s data should it crash, become corrupted, or inadvertently be deleted.
+With free backup plugins like UpdraftPlus, you can back up your WordPress site easily, for free, by installing the plugin, activating it, and configuring settings.
+Restoration of your site using UpdraftPlus is as easy as selecting the archived backup and walking through the restoration wizard.

-However, for those who want the most complete and reliable data protection, consider getting automatic backups through your web hosting provider.
-We recommend Bluehost—they offer affordable web hosting plans with included automatic website backups for just $2.95 per month.
-Sign up today and get a free domain name and five free email addresses with your account.
+For the most complete and reliable data protection, get automatic backups through your web hosting provider.
+We recommend Bluehost—they offer affordable web hosting plans that include automatic website backups for just $5.45 per month, as well as a ton of other features.
+Secure your site with Bluehost today.